Power outages persist after 2nd nor'easter pummels NY area

 Westchester County Executive George Latimer called for the resignation of the presidents of Con Edison and NYSEG due to what he called their inadequate response to the first storm.

 New Jersey Gov. Phil Murphy says he's ordering a review of how the state's utilities handled their response to the two recent winter storms.
+"Our frustration, deep frustration turned to anger on my part, at the uneven preparedness and the uneven response," said Murphy.

-Murphy said Thursday at a news conference that a state of emergency remains in effect and that around 225,000 residents are still without power.
-He says that's down from 350,000 at the height of the outages.
-He added that about 17,000 residents are still without power from last week's storm.
+Murphy said Thursday at a news conference that a state of emergency remains in effect.
+About 145,000 residents were still without power Thursday night, down from 350,000 at the height of the outages.

+One company from South Carolina sent 400 bucket trucks through the night to get Morris County and North Jersey back in business.

 In Cortlandt, more than 700 residents remained without power as the snow piled up.
 Among them was Teressa Davidoski, whose family relied on a generator for power as they wondered about the severity of the new storm.